theasp/mini-ci/README.txt

   makes polling the repository unnecessary.
-Put this in `hooks/post-update' in your git repository directory (or `.git/hooks/post-update' if you aren't using a bare repository), and it will send a message to Mini-CI to do an update.
+Put this in `hooks/post-update' in your git repository directory (or `.git/hooks/post-update' if you aren't using a bare repository), and it will send a message to Mini-CI to do an update, which will trigger a build.
   ┌────
   │ #!/bin/sh
   │